zimula/PyThoN/system udvikling-Pending/assignments/rational calculator/readme.md

     **CODE CAN WORK WITHOUT INTERFACE DUE TO PYTHON'S FLEXIBILITY (PATTERN IS OVERKILL IN THIS CONTEXT)**
     - a base class as the interface with an execute method with no body.
     - concrete classes (add, subtract, multiply and divide) implement the interface.
 Consider interface methods as place holders.
-    - an invoker: a class with commands as intance attributes
+    - an invoker: a class that sets commands and executes them.
+    - a receiver: the class that carries out the actual work.
+Here the calculator class is both the invoker and the receiver.
     - a method to set command
     - a method to use command methods.
     - commands refer to concrete classes.